Your path to a Computing degree starts here.

 Much like our HND, this foundation programme is taught using a blended approach of theory and practice; know-what and know-how.
 Throughout the course delivery, students will be exposed to lectures, in-class and online discussions, lab work, group work, among others.

 This course will be assessed by a combination of examinations and practical assignments.

 This programme is approved by the Accreditation Council of Trinidad and Tobago, and by Pearson (UK) for direct entry into their Higher National Diplomas.

-Students have to successfully complete three (3) Employability Skills courses and all six (6) compulsory units in order to complete the Matriculation to HND in Computing programme.
+Students have to successfully complete three (3) Employability Skills courses and all six (6) compulsory units in order to complete the Diploma in Computing programme.

-New students are accepted into the Matriculation to the HND in Computing programme in September of every year for full-time classes; in October for part-time classes.
+New students are accepted into the Diploma in Computing programme in September of every year for full-time classes.

 All information provided is subject to change without prior notice.
 Please contact Course Administration for any clarification